simolus3/kart/README.md

 the stdlib location from the setup step as parameter.
 This will compile all Kotlin sources in `example` into `output.dill`, which can then be run in Dart.

+#### dart2js

+Note: At the moment our Kernel files crash dart2js for reasons I don't understand.

+To further compile a Kernel file to JavaScript with `dart2js`, a matching Dart platform needs to be linked.
+To do that, run `dart kart_support/tool/link_stdlib.dart <file> js`.
+If you want to run the generated file in node, use `js-server` instead of `js` in the end.

+Finally, run `dart2js <file_linked.dill>`.

 ### Viewing generated Dart

 To view a generated `.dill` file in text form, you can run